 Check that the current output against the wiring diagram to ensure full current is being drawn.

 Proceed after all the zones have reached the setpoint temperature.

 Heat the Zones

-Set the temperature setpoints on the various zones to required to heat the resin.
+Set the temperature setpoints on the various zones required to heat the resin.
 Maintain these temperature for 60 minutes for the larger 90 mm screw.